 Make the most of the bounteous fresh country air and spend time outside on the huge wrap around terrace enjoying a barbecue or a pizza evening; have a good soak in the swim spa beneath the wide open skies, wander up to the pond and have a long, lazy picnic, and if the weather’s misbehaving, no worries, just head for the BBQ hut, get the sausages sizzling, get happy.

 This part of the Blackdown Hills AONB is utterly breathtaking, so you might want to go exploring.
-It’s easy to do so on bike, on horseback with Sheldon Riding Centre, or on foot; Dumpdon Hill and Wellington Monument are hard to beat for the views, likewise Culm Beacon.
+It’s easy to do so on bike or on foot; Dumpdon Hill and Wellington Monument are hard to beat for the views, likewise Culm Beacon.
 When you get back go and have lunch at the Culm Valley Inn or grab something to eat from The Strand Stores.

 Maybe a day in the city appeals, and if so, Exeter won’t disappoint.
 Shopaholics will love it for starters, and there’s so much to see and do.
 Go and see the Gothic cathedral and the medieval Underground Passages, meet Gerald the Giraffe in the RAM Museum, have a play at Clip n Climb or go kayaking on the Exe estuary.
 It’s a city with something for everyone.